api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 # Self-funded dAPIs

-Self-funded dAPIs offer developers the opportunity to experience data feeds with minimal up-front commitment, providing a low commitment and permissionless option for developers prior to using a managed dAPIs.
+Self-funded dAPIs currently rely on a single first-party oracle.
+They offer developers the opportunity to experience data feeds with minimal up-front commitment, providing a low commitment and permissionless option for developers prior to using a managed dAPIs.

 ### Using Self-funded dAPIs

-Self-funded data feeds requires users to provide collateral for a sponsor wallet, activating oracle transactions.
+Self-funded dAPIs requires users to provide collateral for a sponsor wallet, activating oracle transactions.
 Once funds are available in the sponsor wallet data feed updates will begin automatically.

   <img src="../assets/images/09-Visual_that_communicates_how_a_self-funded_feed_works.png" width="550px"/>